 Games are a a great way to practice something in a non-threatening way.
 If your child pushes back on learning to read and you are feeling frustrated, games are a perfect way to gently encourage reading and phonics in a fun way.
 Some games we like:

 You may also find online games or apps that your child really enjoys!
-We love the Teach Your Monster to Read but there are many
+We love the Teach Your Monster to Read app, but there are many others out there.

 Easy Reader Books